hayeah/ruby-bootcamp-mongoid/w01d02-basic-document.md

 > cd my_mongoid_spec
 ```

-Run a spec to see if it's working:
+Then run a spec to see if it's working:

 ```bash
 > rspec version_spec.rb